 To recognize that community cannot exist if any individual is excluded.
-Any action, direct or covert, that discriminates on the basis of race, gender, handicap, national origin, age, sexual orientation, gender identity, or gender expression cannot be tolerated in a community based on mutual respect and cooperation
+Any action, direct or covert, that discriminates on the basis of race, color, sex, disability, national origin (including actual or perceived shared ancestry or ethnic characteristics), age, religion, political beliefs, sexual orientation, gender identity/ expression (consistent with applicable law), or status as a veteran cannot be tolerated in a community based on mutual respect and cooperation.
+Any violations of the University's non-discrimination policy should be reported to Dr. Jerrett Phillips at EqualOpportunity@rsu.edu.